MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-libraries.md

 :::image type="content" source="media\migrate-synapse\migrate-spark-libraries.png" alt-text="Screenshot showing Spark libraries.":::

-Learn more on adding Spark configurations to an [Environment](NEEDLINK).
+Learn more on adding Spark libraries to an [Environment](NEEDLINK).

 > [!NOTE]
 > Note that library installation may take some time.